isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Toffa's notes </u>
 1. Fry the beef and remove from pan.
 (Maybe  use a non-stick pan.)
 2. Fry the tofu and remove from pan.
-3. Remove some of the oil from the pan.
+3. Remove some  oil from the pan.
 Leave enough oil to cook the rest of the dish and assemble all the ingredients.
 4. Fry shallots, garlic, ginger and lemongrass until fragrant, the shallots become cooked or turn translucent, and the garlic slightly golden.
 5. Add the red chillies and fry briefly until they wilt or slightly soften.
 6. Add the beef and tofu.